Point-free Construction of Real Exponentiation: Introduction

 As is well known, geometricity cannot be achieved using point-set topology, and instead a point-free approach must be taken --- though in our geometric methodology the points will still play a major role.
 Indeed, this philosophy will guide our construction of the exponentiation and logarithm maps on the Dedekind reals, as well as our development of some of their obvious algebraic properties.
 As far as the authors are aware, this is the first time these maps have been defined in a point-free setting.

-The heuristic behind our construction is simple, and involves building up to real exponentiation in increasing levels of (topological) complexity to get to the general case\footnote{Convention: In this paper, we shall denote $Q$ to be the set of non-negative rationals and $Q_+$ to be the set of positive rationals.
-See Section 2 for more details.}: \begin{itemize} \item[] \textbf{Step 1:} Define natural number exponentiation for non-negative rationals: $x^a$ for $x\in Q$ and $a\in\mathbb{N}$. \item[] \textbf{Step 2:} Define natural number exponentiation for non-negative reals: $x^{a}$ for $x\in [0,\infty)$ and $a\in\mathbb{N}$. \item [] \textbf{Step 3:} Define rational exponentiation for non-negative reals: $x^{q}$ for $x\in [0,\infty)$ and $q\in \mathbb{Q}$. \item[] \textbf{Step 4:} Define real exponentiation for positive reals: $x^{\zeta}$ for $x\in (0,\infty)$ and $\zeta\in \mathbb{R}$. \end{itemize} However, Step 4 presents several geometric issues.
-For one, working with real exponents creates continuity issues at $x=0$, forcing us to work with positive Dedekind base.
-Additionally, exponentiation can either be monotone, antitone or constant depending on whether $x>1$, $x<1$ and $x=1$.
-All these different cases require individual treatment, which gives rise to a piecewise account of exponentiation, raising further continuity issues.
-In light of this, we develop some new lifting and gluing techniques for localic spaces (see Lemma~\ref{lem:rationalsliftreals} and Subsection~\ref{subsec:gluingtechnique}) which allow us to glue these different cases of exponentiation together to obtain a continuous map.
+The heuristic behind our construction is simple, and involves building up to real exponentiation in increasing levels of (topological) complexity to get to the general case:\footnote{Convention: In this paper, we shall denote $Q$ to be the set of non-negative rationals and $Q_+$ to be the set of positive rationals.
+See Section 2 for more details.} \begin{itemize} \item[] \textbf{Step 1:} Define natural number exponentiation for non-negative rationals: $x^a$ for $x\in Q$ and $a\in\mathbb{N}$. \item[] \textbf{Step 2:} Define natural number exponentiation for non-negative reals: $x^{a}$ for $x\in \ropen{0, \infty}$ and $a\in\mathbb{N}$. \item [] \textbf{Step 3:} Define rational exponentiation for non-negative reals: $x^{q}$ for $x\in \ropen{0, \infty}$ and $q\in \mathbb{Q}$. \item[] \textbf{Step 4:} Define real exponentiation for positive reals: $x^{\zeta}$ for $x\in (0,\infty)$ and $\zeta\in \mathbb{R}$. \end{itemize}